Reineh: British Mandatory period

 In the 1945 statistics Reineh (Er Reina) had a population of 1,290; 500 Christians and 790 Muslims.
 The total land area was 16,029 dunams; 15,899 owned by Arabs and the rest, 130 dunams, were public land.
 Of this, 915 were allocated for plantations and irrigable land, 10,451 for cereals, 10 for citrus and bananas, while 139 dunams were classified as built-up (urban) areas.

 1948–1949

 Reineh was conquered by Israeli forces in July 1948, during Operation Dekel.
-In September, 14 Arab residents were reportedly murdered by Israeli authorities after they had been detained near the village, brought into Reineh and accused of smuggling.
+In September, 14 Arab residents were reportedly killed by Israeli authorities after they had been detained near the village, brought into Reineh and accused of smuggling weapons.
 The victims included a young Bedouin woman, and Yusuf al-Turki, a member of the "Land of Israel Workers Alliance".

 In December 1948/January 1949 it was proposed that Saffuriya's remaining inhabitants be moved to Reineh, as their "neighbouring [Jewish] settlements coveted Saffuriya lands".
 When the Saffuriya inhabitants were expelled by the Israelis in January 1949, 14 were expelled to Lebanon, while the rest went to Nazareth, 'Illut, Kafr Kanna and Reineh.

+Demographics

+In 2022, 85.4% of the population was Muslim and 14.8% was Christian.

+The Muslim families living in Reineh include: Al-Bassoul, Al-Zidan, Al-Jiyussi, Al-Khutba, Al-Zaroura, Al-Sbarja Arabs, Al-Saydi, Al-Tatur, Al-Asila – Al-Hashma, Al-Othmanah – Al-Othamla, Tatur, Al-Gharaba, Al-Maghariba (Al-Maghrabi) – Algerians, Al-Mu‘ammar, Al-Munasirah, Mansour, and Al-Mustrihi.

+The Christians in Reineh belong to four denominations, the largest being the Eastern Orthodox Church, followed by the Melkite Catholic Church, the Latin Church, and the Anglican Church.
+The Christian families in Reineh include: Abu Hanna, Abu Khadra, Ayoub – Boulos, Bransi, Jubran, Khamis, Khouri, Rashid, Rawashdeh, Rizq, Al-Sakran, Al-Sayegh, Arram, Karim, Mazzawi, Muslim, Nawatheh, Nweesrah, and Worour.

+Archaeology

+In Reineh, Israel, archaeologists uncovered a Jewish factory for producing stone vessels dating back to the Roman period.
+The site, which includes a chalk cave functioning as both a quarry and a workshop, provides evidence that Galilean Jewish communities adhered to purity laws with the same rigor as those in Judea.
+The site yielded numerous findings, such as stone cores and partially completed vessels, which are consistent with types used in Jewish ritual purification practices.
+The Reineh workshop is the fourth of its kind in Israel, with similar workshops found at Hizma and at Jebel Mukaber (both in the vicinity of Jerusalem) and another one close to Reineh.

+The discovery of the workshop in Reineh contributed to the historical understanding of Jewish religious life in ancient Galilee.
+It suggests that the observance of purity laws, previously thought to be weaker in Galilee compared to Judea, was in fact similarly strict.
+This is supported by the production scale of stone vessels, which were preferred over pottery due to religious beliefs about purity derived from Levitical law.